lynx-json/lynx-parser/README.md

 Lynx Parser
 =========================================================

 Lynx Parser parses a string of lynx content and returns a promise for a normalized lynx document.

 Structure
 ---------------------------------------------------------

 ### Normalization

-During parsing, each specified node is expanded to an object with a value and a spec, and each hint is expanded to an object with a name.
+During parsing, each specified node is expanded to an object with a value and a spec.

 Consider the following source document: